 St. Clair Hospital is committed to providing you with a high level of quality health care services.
 No person shall be denied such care based on race, creed, color, religion, sex or sexual preference, age, disability, national origin or source of payment in accordance with the provisions of the Pennsylvania Human Relations Act.

-For a complete copy of your patient rights, please download a copy Patient Rights and Responsibilities of Patient Rights and Responsibilities.
+For a complete copy of your patient rights, please download a copy Patient Rights and Responsibilities (PDF) of Patient Rights and Responsibilities.
 As a patient, it is your responsibility to read these rights and assert them, if necessary.

 Peer Review Organizations